-Each question is graded anonymously by two faculty members with expertise on the particular topic, using the following marking system: 3 for outstanding, 2 for pass, 1 for borderline, and 0 for failure.
+Two faculty members grade each question anonymously with expertise on the particular topic, using the following marking system: 3 for outstanding, 2 for pass, I for borderline, and 0 for failure.
 Intermediate decimal numbers may be used.
 In order to pass in a given area (pathology, assessment, or intervention), the student must achieve an average mark of at least 1.5 for that day's questions.
 An average mark of 2.5 or above in any of the three areas will earn a commendation.
 Although the qualifying examinations are given in midsummer for the convenience of students, it must be recognized that many faculty are not on the academic payroll during the summer and cannot be expected to grade exams during that time.
 Thus, the results on the examinations are generally not available until about September 1.